ffund/ml-notebooks/notebooks/8-lab-neural-net-music-classification.md

 (For an example showing how to use a `StandardScaler`, you can refer to the notebook on regularization.)

+Although you will scale both the training and test data, you should make sure that both are scaled according to the mean and variance statistics from the *training data only*.

 `<small>`{=html}Standardizing the input data can make the gradient descent work better, by making the loss function "easier" to descend.`</small>`{=html}